mickaelremilien/os_image_factory/images/bundle-trusty-vpn-roadwarrior/README_EN.md

 ## Descriptions

-La stack "vpn(site-to-site)"" create 2 instance, a OpenVPN client  et a OpenVPN serveur then install a vpn tunnel between those two nodes.
+La stack "vpn(site-to-site)"" create an instance, a OpenVPN server ready to recieive connexion from remote client.

 ## Preparations